Dylan Ryder: Appearances

 In 2011, Ryder began co-hosting a Playboy Radio online show with Alektra Blue.

 Ryder has made several magazine appearances such as Australia's Picture and People, men's magazines Penthouse and Velvet, and the March 2012 issue of Maxim as "reason number 17 to watch UFC".

 Other ventures

-Ryder was a contributor to the 2010 book Porn - Philosophy for Everyone: How to Think With Kink where she co-authored Chapter One.
+Ryder was a contributor to the 2010 book Porn - Philosophy for Everyone: How to Think with Kink, where she co-authored the first chapter.
 Also in 2010, Ryder interviewed several female MMA fighters at a Tuff-N-Uff Amateur Fighting Championships event in Las Vegas for her website.
 Her sisters were competitors in the event.

 Personal life

 Her sisters Jill and Jocelyn Lybarger are MMA competitors.